Japanese cruiser Nachi: Design

 Propulsion was by 12 Kampon boilers driving four sets of single-impulse, geared turbine engines, with four shafts turning three-bladed propellers.
 The ship was armored with a 102 mm side belt, and 35 mm armored deck, but the bridge was not armored.

-Nachi’s main battery was ten 20 cm/50 3rd Year Type naval guns, the heaviest armament of any heavy cruiser in the world at the time, mounted in five twin turrets.
+Nachis main battery was ten 20 cm/50 3rd Year Type naval guns, the heaviest armament of any heavy cruiser in the world at the time, mounted in five twin turrets.
 Her secondary armament included eight 12.7 cm/40 Type 89 naval guns in four twin mounts on each side, and 12 Type 93 Long Lance torpedoes in four triple launchers positioned below the aircraft deck.
 Nachi was also equipped with an aircraft catapult and carried up to three floatplanes for scouting purposes.

 Nachi was repeatedly modernized and upgraded throughout her career to counter the growing threat of air strikes.
 She eventually mounted 52 Type 96 25 mm AT/AA Gun guns and two Type 93 13 mm AA guns after her final upgrade.

 Nachi was laid down at Kure Naval Arsenal on 26 November 1924, launched and named on 15 June 1927, and commissioned on 26 November 1928.
 Although commissioned on 26 November, the ship was far from completed.
 Due to a political decision, the partially completed cruiser was sent to Yokosuka for the coronation naval review for Emperor Hirohito on 4 December.
 Afterwards, she was returned to Kure for the remaining work to be accomplished, and was only ready for service in April 1929.
 Emperor Hirohito visited the completed vessel at Kobe for a cruise on the Inland Sea on 28–29 May as part of his tour of the Kansai region of Japan to encourage domestic industrial production.